-Shark Steam Mops are excellent at their work.
-In fact, they’re currently one of the best mops around the world.
+Shark steam mops are excellent at their work.
+In fact, they’re currently one of the best steam mop manufacturers around the world.

 Well, the most common reasons for this are blockage and pressure leakage.
 And the most common solution to blockage is to put vinegar in the tank for a night.

 Another solution is to use a descaling pin to clear up mineral deposits in the machine.
 There are some other problems with the shark steam mops and we’re here to guide you to those solutions.

 So, let’s not waste any more time and mop our way towards troubleshooting your steam mop.

 Before you throw away your shark steam mop, hold on a minute.
 Your mop isn’t completely broken, and this can be fixed.

 Let’s begin with detecting where the problem is.
 And with every solution, we’ll provide the way to fix it.

 The topmost reason behind your shark steam mop not heating is that you have a blocked nozzle.